parauta what to see entrance of the village

 When her father died, she hid in a monastery, then was taken prisoner and suffered martyrdom until her death in 931, learning of her brothers’ deaths as she went along.

 Another historical curiosity is that this daughter of Omar Ben Hafsun was beatified very soon after her death, just a few years later.
-She thus became a Catholic saint, under the name of Santa Argentea.
+So she became a Catholic saint, under the name of Santa Argentea.

 Today, this saint is the patron saint of the town of Ardales.